AjayR07/Covid_Tracker/README.md

 # Covid_Tracker
-Java Swing Project on Covid Tracking and e-Hospital System for Hospital Management
+Java Swing Project on Covid Tracking and e-Hospital System for Hospital Management.<br />
-\nThis Applicaton is featured with Live Covid Spread Tracking For all Indian States and Districts
+This Applicaton is featured with Live Covid Spread Tracking for all Indian States and Districts